LiveHelperChat/doc/docs/proactive.md

 sidebar_label: Proactive
 ---

-Since 1.38v we are capable to show users message if certain criteria are met
+Proactive invitations triggers messages which are automatically send to a visitor.

 *   Invitation tab
     *   "Name for personal purposes" - just enter a name.
 Will be used only for personal purposes